Last Updated on June 14, 2026 by Bibhu Ranjan Mund, MPH

 4. Strengthen the Immunity

-Protein supports in building of antibodies and may fight against the infections.
+Protein may supports in building the antibodies and may fight against the infections.
 If a family is taking protein-rich diet regularly, somehow the family ensure the healthy environment.

 Daily Protein Requirements Specially for Indian Families